tcltk/tcl/doc/markdown/msgcat.md

 ### Returns "mercredi"
 ```

-Within \fBclock\fR, some message-catalog items are heavy in computation and thus are dynamically cached using:
+Within **clock**, some message-catalog items are heavy in computation and thus are dynamically cached using:

 ```
 proc ::tcl::clock::LocalizeFormat { locale format } {